 We know it can be a difficult thing to think about and, for some, not an easy conversation to start with our friends and family.
 That is why Princess Alice Hospice has a team of trained volunteers who can support you with this process and mediate conversations between you and your loved ones if that is helpful.
-At the current time, we are only able to offer telephone support but please feel free to email our Volunteer Coordinator, Jo Bolton, if you would like a volunteer to contact you please feel free to email our Coordinator at email@example.com
+We are able to do this either face-to-face in your own home or via telephone.
+If you would like a volunteer to contact you please feel free to email our Coordinator at email@example.com

 Why should I plan for my future care?